kevintpeng/Learn-Something-Every-Day/Production-Engineering/Docker.md

 # Docker
 Docker packages an application with its dependencies to create standard development environments.
 Wraps the application in a complete filesystem (called containers), so code will run EXACTLY the same regardless of environment.
+- lighter weight runtimes than VMs
+- cloud portability, using multiple cloud providers without locking into specific architecture

+- provides a layer of abstraction and automation of OS level virtualization
+- uses resource isolation features of linux kernel like cgroups (control groups) and kernel namespaces

 ### Images
 In Docker, an image is a snapshot of the filesystem.
 It stores